-- 135. The right to security of the person in Article 9 of the ICCPR requires States to provide reasonable and appropriate measures, within the scope of those available to public authorities, to protect a person's physical security. - 136.
-The right to life also imposes a positive obligation to protect life in Article 6 of the ICCPR.
+- 150. The right to security of the person in Article 9 of the ICCPR requires States to provide reasonable and appropriate measures, within the scope of those available to public authorities, to protect a person's physical security. - The right to life also imposes a positive obligation to protect life in Article 6 of the ICCPR.
 In addition to protecting individuals from unwarranted actions by the State, it is necessary for the State to protect individuals from unwarranted actions by private persons.
 The Human Rights Committee has confirmed that protection of the right to life 'requires that States adopt positive measures' and the positive obligation to protect life in the context of law enforcement is likely to extend beyond putting in place an effective criminal justice system.
-Described protection of the right to be protect life also requires the police and other protective authorities to take, in certain well-defined circumstances, preventative operational measures to protect an individual whose life is at risk from the acts of a third party.
-The statutory obligation which the Bill places on service providers to retain a limited subset of telecommunication data which has been determined to be integral for law enforcement and security purposes buttresses the right to life in Article 6 of the ICCPR.
-If such data is not retained, and law enforcement investigations are resultantly
+10 Specifically, European jurisprudence has established that the obligation to protect life also requires the police and other protective authorities to take, in certain well-defined circumstances, preventative operational measures to protect an individual whose life is at risk from the acts of a third party.
+11 The statutory obligation which the Bill places on service providers to retain a limited subset of telecommunication data which has been determined to be integral for law enforcement and security purposes buttresses the right to life in Article 6 of the ICCPR.
+If such data is not retained, and law enforcement investigations are resultantly compromised, the ability of police to protect the physical security of potential victims of a crime is critically undermined. - Access to telecommunications data at the inception of investigations enables agencies to narrow down the field of initial suspects and to identify linkages, networks and patterns of criminality.
+It is also the least privacy intrusive methodology to remove alleged suspects from inquiries, and to identify criminal networks.
+Access to this data is a key building block for investigations, facilitating discovery of and providing context to identities, location and point in time and, potentially, to prevent the commission of further crime.
+The ability of law enforcement officers to harness investigative mechanisms facilitated by data access, assists in promoting the welfare and safety of potential and actual victims of serious crimes as well